GLeonberg/WallBall/README.md

 There are asynchronous pause and reset controls.

-Toggle-able AI control mode for paddle.
+Toggle-able AI control mode for paddle with manual over-ride while in AI control mode.